henrysky/astroNN/docs/source/neuralnets/apogeedr14_gaiadr2_bcnn.rst

 .. inheritance-diagram:: astroNN.models.apogee_models.ApogeeDR14GaiaDR2BCNN
    :parts: 1

-`ApogeeDR14GaiaDR2BCNN` can only be used with Apogee DR14 spectra
+`ApogeeDR14GaiaDR2BCNN` can only be used with Apogee spectra with 7,514 pixels

 .. code-block:: python